 3. Clarence House

 Right next to St. James’s Palace is Clarence House, built in the late 1820s.
 Its walls have seen several generations of the royal family take up residence there, including the Queen Mother Elizabeth, as well as Queen Elizabeth II and Prince Philip, and the interior design is frequently remodeled to the tastes of its current occupants of the time.
 Currently, it’s the official London residence of Prince Charles and Camilla.
-It’s only open during the month of August each year, but in 2019, it’s closed for maintenance.
-Once it does open up to the public however, visitors will be taken on a guided tour of five rooms and adjoining spaces on the ground floor.
-Tickets for August 2020 will go on sale this November.
+It’s only open during the month of August each year, and visitors can go on a guided tour of five rooms and adjoining spaces on the ground floor.

 4. Kensington Palace

 Though it was built in the early 15th century, Kensington Palace didn’t pass into the hands of the royal family until 1689.
 It was the birthplace and childhood home of Queen Victoria, though she never went back to Kensington after she ascended to the throne and moved the official royal residence to Buckingham Palace.
-As of late, it’s the home to Prince William, Kate, and their children.
-Prince Harry and Meghan also lived there, but recently moved to the Frogmore Estate in Windsor in anticipation of their baby’s birth.
+Currently, it’s the London residence of Prince William, Kate, and their children.

 Kensington Palace is one of the more accessible palaces, and visitors are allowed to see more there than any other London residence.
 Open to the public year-round, visitors can take their time walking through the opulent rooms of the king and queen’s state apartments, as well as the lush gardens out back.
 In addition to touring the palace’s rooms, there are also permanent and rotating exhibits that sometimes display surviving artifacts of past royals, such as the current one on Queen Victoria that examines how she balanced being queen with being a wife and mother, and the one taking a look into Princess Diana’s style.